-In February 2020 Tirana celebrated its 100th Albania's anniversary as capital.
-The catchphrase #Tirana100, coined by the Municipality, seeks to mark a turning point as Tirana projects itself for its second centenary, radically transforming reputation from а once unapproachable city to a dynamic and energetic cultural capital of the Balkans. © Adjol Sini
+In February 2020 Tirana celebrated its 100th anniversary Albania's as capital.
+The catchphrase #Tirana100, coined by the Municipality, seeks to mark a turning point as Tirana projects itself for its second centenary, radically transforming its reputation from а once unapproachable city to a dynamic and energetic cultural capital of the Balkans. © Adjol Sini